 Pro tip #4 for teaching yourself: Buy a method book

 You need a systematic study plan to learn the classical guitar.
 There’s nothing like a printed method book to keep you on track.
-While videos will make their vivid impression but also vanish within weeks, a book keeps you constant company.
+While videos will make their vivid impression but also vanish within weeks, a book gives you constant company.

 You can make notes in it.
 You can place bookmarks within to keep track.
 You can keep it on your music stand with the pages open and ready to continue your next session.
 Every chapter you complete tells you clearly you are making progress.